coder/coder/docs/quickstart/docker.md

 1. [Install and launch Coder](../install)

-    You will specify `CODER_ACCESS_URL=http://localhost:7080` since we're using local Docker workspaces exclusively. `CODER_ACCESS_URL` is the external URL to access Coder.
+    Specify `CODER_ACCESS_URL=http://localhost:7080` since we're using
+    local Docker workspaces exclusively. `CODER_ACCESS_URL` is the external URL to access Coder.
 The rest of the Docker quickstart guide will assume that this is your Access URL.

-    You will also specify `CODER_ADDRESS=0.0.0.0:7080` which is the address to serve the API and dashboard.
+    Also, set `CODER_ADDRESS=0.0.0.0:7080` which is the address coder serve the API and dashboard at.

     ```bash
     coder server --address $CODER_ADDRESS --access-url $CODER_ACCESS_URL